Restriction theorems for $\mu$-(semi)stable framed sheaves: Preliminaries on framed sheaves

-\textbf{Notation:} If $\mathcal{E}=(E,\alpha)$ is a framed sheaf on $X$ and $E'$ is a subsheaf of $E$, then we denote by $\mathcal{E}'$ the framed sheaf $(E', \alpha')$ and by $\sfrac{\mathcal{E}}{E'}$ the framed sheaf $(E'', \alpha'')$.
+\textbf{Notation:} If $\mathcal{E}=(E,\alpha)$ is a framed sheaf on $X$ and $E'$ is a subsheaf of $E$, then we denote by $\mathcal{E}'$ the framed sheaf $(E', \alpha')$ and by $\mathcal{E}/E'$ the framed sheaf $(E'', \alpha'')$.

 Thus we have a canonical framing on subsheaves and on quotients.
-The same happens for subquotients, indeed we have the following result. \begin{lemma}[Lemma 1.12 in \cite{art:huybrechtslehn1995-II}] Let $H\subset G\subset E$ be coherent sheaves and $\alpha$ a framing of $E$.
-Then the framings induced on $\sfrac{G}{H}$ as a quotient of $G$ and as a subsheaf of $\sfrac{E}{H}$ agree.
+The same happens for subquotients, indeed we have the following result. \begin{lemma}{\normalfont (\cite[Lemma 1.12]{art:huybrechtslehn1995-II}).} Let $H\subset G\subset E$ be sheaves and $\alpha$ a framing of $E$.
+Then the framings induced on $G/H$ as a quotient of $G$ and as a subsheaf of $E/H$ agree.
 Moreover